scottx611x/CSCI-S-40/Lecture/Lectures.md

     - <img width="932" alt="screen shot 2018-07-30 at 6 05 13 pm" src="https://user-images.githubusercontent.com/5629547/43426261-22f31d62-9423-11e8-8bb3-069379dfbc3d.png">
     - When you hear RTP (Real-Time Protocol) think: two-way interactive communication
     - This is different than video streaming!
-      - Video streams (and separate Voice streams) are generally sent over tcp
+      - Video streams (and separate Voice streams) are generally sent over TCP
-    - The recieving system know how to distinguish between vidoe and voice packets at the transport layer by the port number
+    - The receiving system know how to distinguish between video and voice packets at the transport layer by the port number
     - These port numbers are assigned during the capabilities exchange

 - SIP:
   - Establishes a session
   - A session is generally a "call" but could be Instant messaging or something else similar
   - **Remember again the three main concepts provided by SIP**:
-    - Signalling (Call Setup)
+    - Signaling (Call Setup)
     - Capabilities
     - Media Exchange
   - Appreciate the SIP Protocol architecture allowing for UDP and TCP transport: